emafree/f2-commander/docs/testing.md

  - Footer includes common file actions, bound keys, and is clickable with mouse.
    - Known limitation: except for the "Command Palette" footer item.

+**KNOWN BUG**: long paths do not fit the screen and are truncated in multiple places (e.g., panel header, labels in dialogs, etc.) - to substitue with '...'

 2. Basic navigation

  - `j`/`k` and `up`/`down` move the cursor one row at a time.